Abu Dhabi Fund for Development launches its new 2030 Strategy

 PHOTO

-Abu Dhabi, UAE: Abu Dhabi Fund for Development (ADFD) has announced its comprehensive 2030 Strategy.
-Guided by a set of strategic pillars, the strategy seeks to maximize development impact and effectiveness by fostering sustainable global economic growth and delivering development-focused aid and investments.
+Abu Dhabi Fund for Development (ADFD) has announced its comprehensive 2030 Strategy.
+Guided by a set of strategic pillars, the strategy seeks to maximise development impact and effectiveness by fostering sustainable global economic growth and delivering development-focused aid and investments.
 It also aims to strengthen the national economy through export financing, broaden access to international markets for UAE exporters, and enhance their global competitiveness.

-His Excellency Mohamed Saif Al Suwaidi, Director General of the Abu Dhabi Fund for Development, said: “Following 54 years of leadership in global development, the new strategy marks a critical milestone in ADFD's journey.
+Mohamed Saif Al Suwaidi, Director-General of the Abu Dhabi Fund for Development, said, “Following 54 years of leadership in global development, the new strategy marks a critical milestone in ADFD's journey.
 Guided by the vision of the wise leadership, the strategy establishes an effective operational framework for achieving a sustainable and positive impact, promoting international economic development, and supporting national economic growth.

 ADFD will continue to support high impact projects that accelerate social and economic development in developing countries, as highlighted by Al Suwaidi.
 The fund will focus on critical sectors such as infrastructure, energy and electricity, agriculture, water, and food security, as well as education and health services.
 ADFD will also address key global issues, including empowering women, addressing climate change, advanced technology, and working towards achieving the UN Sustainable Development Goals (SDGs).